pikvm/pikvm/docs/_diy_wiring_atx.md

 and can be performed, for example, by cutting wires and performing twisting, followed by insulation with duct tape.

 Be careful and respect the polarity of the LEDs.
 The polarity of the button does not matter (they have no polarity at all).
-The connection of HDD led and reset switch is performed in the same way.
+The connection of HDD LED and reset switch is performed in the same way.